ese-detkin-lab/ese5190-2022-lab1-firefly/README.md

 (TODO: Your README)
 1. Firefly Visualizer(Q 3.2):
-*APDS9960* is used to detect the light from the video 'Firefly', the light is changed synchronically via the RED LED light in the RP2040 board.
+*APDS9960* is used to detect the light from the video 'Firefly', the light is changed synchronically via the RED LED light in the *RP2040* board.

 2. Keyboard Visualizer(Q 4.4):
+The light intensity is detected via the color sensor channel 'c' in the *RP2040* board.
+**Rule for the change**:
+    1. If the light intensity is higher than the previous one, *RP2040* will type a 'o' on the screen.
+    2. If the light intensity is lower than the previous one, *RP2040* will conduct backspace operation and delete the corresponding character on the screen.
+    3. If the light intensity is in the reasonable range, nothing will happen.